“My mission in photography is to make a difference…

 ~ Sam Clark

-Sam has had a love affair with Africa since she can remember, venturing there for the first time in 2009.
+Sam has had a love affair with Africa since childhood, venturing there for the first time in 2009.

-Visiting as a professional landscape photographer, Sam’s passion for the African wildlife and the deep spiritual connection she felt, converted her to pursue full time African Wildlife Photography, with images now sold worldwide.
+Visiting as a professional landscape photographer, Sam’s passion for the African wildlife and the deep spiritual connection she felt, converted her to pursue full time African Wildlife Photography, with images now sold in collections around the world.

 With the deep respect for all living creatures, and compassion to look after them, came the natural progression into the world of conservation.
 Sam is a firm believer that photography plays an important role in the conservation industry.
 ‘If we can educate people, evoke emotion, encouraging people to feel compassion towards our wildlife through powerful imagery, then people will want to look after and protect what we have’ says Sam.

-Originally from New Zealand, Sam now resides in Melbourne, Australia with her two children and cats.
+Originally from New Zealand, Sam now resides in Victoria, Australia with her son and two cats.